By Andrew Westcott

 The two phones in an intercom will be almost certainly be connected by a pathetically short length of line, but the units were intended to work well with far longer line lengths, several miles in some cases.
 These telephones incorporate an impedance matching transformer to increase the impedance of the voice signal for transmission down the line; I like the idea of making the telephones work for their living, so I decided to have a mess around trying to simulate a long telephone line.

 The first job was to try to find some information on typical telephone line characteristics.
-After much frustrating searching, rejecting of cookies, declining of multiple offers of useless merchandise and idiotic chat boxes, I managed to locate or calculate the following data for a twisted pair telephone line:
+After much frustrating searching, rejecting of cookies, declining of multiple offers of useless merchandise and idiotic chat boxes, I managed to locate or calculate the following data for a 0.5mm diameter copper pair telephone line, as used up to a few miles from the exchange:

 In a true length of line, the resistance and capacitance is distributed evenly along the length of that line, so a low component count may not be an ideal representation.
 A closer simulation would be to have multiple resistances in each leg of the simulated lines, with many low value capacitors across the lines at regular points totaling that required.
 Obviously there's a limit to how many resistors and capacitors is practical, but the diagram below may prove to be a closer simulation than the previous one without getting silly, if you wish to experiment.